thewmh/wizardunicorn.ninja/frontend-masters/deep-javascript-foundations.md

 ### Validating Operand Types

+Something undervalued about TypeScript is that it can tell us that certain operations would be invalid.
+The following would produce an error in TypeScript:

+{% highlight javascript %}

+var studentName: string = "Frank";

+var studentCount: number = 16 - studentName;
+// error: can't subtract string

+{% endhighlight %}

+The only issue with how TypeScript handles the above, in the instructors opinion, is the inability to change how TypeScript handles coercion on a case-by-case basis.

 ### TypeScript & Flow Summary

+If you are interested in the differences and similarities between TypeScript and Flow, [check out this article](https://github.com/niieani/typescript-vs-flowtype).
+TypeScript and Flow are very useful in that a lot of people are finding them to be helpful to solve their typing issues, helpful to make their types more obvious.
+The only issue is that you are unable to configure these.

 ### Static Typing Pros

+They make types more obvious in code.

+Familiarity: they look like other language's type systems.

+Extremely popular nowadays.
+With TypeScript coming from Microsoft and Flow coming from Facebook, there is no doubt that these static typing systems are here to stay.
+Learning and using them is actually a pretty valuable tool to add to your toolset.

+They are very sophisticated and good at what they do.

 ### Static Typing Cons

+They use "non-JS-standard" syntax (or code comments).
+It is not very likely that these will be adopted into JavaScript spec.

+They require a build process, which raises the barrier to entry.
+While build processes are common these days, it is nice to be able to just write vanilla JS and load it in the browser.

+Their sophistication can be intimidating to those without prior formal types experience.

 ### Understanding Your Types